Running Race and Event Planning – Setting Out Your 2026 Training Year

 Training blocks nearest the A Race should focus on things most specific to that event, and those blocks furthest away should work on the things least specific to your event.
 Think of a mountainous trail race, with lots of steep elevation.
 Practising hiking and pole work should be done in the last couple of blocks (several weeks) before the race, with flatter, speed work done in the earlier blocks, further out from the event.
 The final couple of weeks should always be reserved for your taper.

 Incorporate all the different types of runs into your plan.
-Your training should involve all types of runs throughout the entire training period (macrocycle), regardless of the event.
-Using the first principle above you will be able to build speed work/interval, hills, tempo runs, and steady-state runs somewhere in the plan.
-Of course, these will always be supplemented with easy and long runs throughout all your training.
+Your training should involve all types of runs throughout the entire training period, regardless of the event.
+Using the first principle above you will be able to build speed work/interval, hills, tempo runs, and steady state runs somewhere in the plan.
+These will always be supplemented with easy and long runs throughout all your training.
 Generally, for longer trail events, your speed work is going to be done earlier on.

-Using the process and principle we now can schedule our training, broken down into blocks, with each block having a specific purpose.
+We can now schedule our training, broken down into blocks, with each block having a specific purpose.
 All these come together to form our long-term plan.

 Finally, regardless of the race and when it is scheduled, my key piece of advice is “Start your planning and training now, it is never too soon.”
 Do not wait for an arbitrary date in the future to begin.
 The sooner you start, the better and more enjoyable day on the trails you will have!